FreeRADIUS/freeradius-server/doc/howto/ascend.md

-                          Ascend Radius Options
+= Ascend Radius Options
-                                  or

 What happens when a big vendor ignores an RFC

+## Description

   FreeRADIUS uses Vendor-Specific attributes to send the Ascend attributes.
 By default, Ascend NASes send the Ascend specific attributes as NON VSA's,